michojekunle/EnergyChain/README.md

 ```

 - To get your Alchemy scroll rpc url you have to sign up on [Alchemy](https://auth.alchemy.com/#:~:text=Log%20in.%20Don't%20have%20an%20account?%20Signup.) and head to your dashboard <https://dashboard.alchemy.com/> to get your alchemy scroll rpc url
-- To get your ScrollScan Api key you also have to sign up on [scrollscan](https://scrollscan.com/register) and then head to your dashboard to get your api key <https://scrollscan.com/myapikey>

 ## Deploying Smart Contracts